Vermont Library Cataloging Services

 What It Is

 The Vermont Library Cataloging Services provides standardized MARC records to eligible public libraries.
-A unique four-character symbol is assigned to each library by OCLC.
+Libraries may then load those records into their own catalogs.

 Which Libraries Are Eligible

 All public libraries meeting Minimum Standards for Vermont Public Libraries may order, free of charge, cataloging for up to 1,000 titles each year for current acquisitions.
 The period of eligibility is January 1 through December 31.
-Libraries receive MARC records.
-The MARC records are available via email attachments.
+Libraries receive MARC records from the VTLIB Technical Services Unit via email attachments.

 Public libraries requiring more than their 1,000 allotment have the option of being billed for any additional cataloging provided above the allotment.

-Automated libraries can also sign up for OCLC's CatExpress, a user friendly copy cataloging service available on the Internet.
-With the service libraries can search OCLC's database, do copy cataloging and download records into their own local automated systems.
-The Department of Libraries is provides partial payment for the service as part of the Vermont Library Cataloging Services and the CatExpress libraries pay the rest of the costs.
-Follow these links for general information about the Dept. of Libraries CatExpress program and a copy of the 2012 letter inviting VT public libraries to participate in the program.
+Automated libraries can also sign up for OCLC's CatExpress, an online user friendly copy cataloging service.
+With CatExpress, libraries can search OCLC's WorldCat database, do copy cataloging, and download records into their own local automated systems.
+The Department of Libraries provides payment for 250 records per library as part of the Vermont Library Cataloging Services.
+CatExpress libraries pay for any additional records beyond 250.
+Follow these links for general information about the Dept. of Libraries CatExpress program and a copy of the 2013 letter inviting VT public libraries to participate in the program.
 The letter contains instructions for signing up for the service.
-The deadline for 2012-2013 sign up is July 16, 2012.
+The deadline for 2013-2014 sign up is August 14, 2013.

 MARC records may be ordered for books and AV (audio-visual materials) for current acquisitions only.
 No limitation is placed on publication dates of the materials that are newly acquired at your library.

-Since catalogs, reviews and other sources may have misprints and other errors, please order cataloging only after you have received the materials so that you provide complete and accurate information resulting in the most cost-effective service.
+Since catalogs, reviews and other sources may have misprints and other errors, please order cataloging only after you have received the materials.
+This will provide complete and accurate information, resulting in the most cost-effective service.
 Placing an order with the Vermont Library Cataloging Services means that your holdings will appear in PUBcat, the online database of public library holdings included in the Vermont Automated Libraries System (VALS).
 You will not need to submit VUC holdings for items you receive from the Vermont Library Cataloging Services.

 Libraries that are automating may use the PUBcat records to build their own automated databases.
-Contact George Barnes for information.
+Contact Tom McMurdo for information.

-Each time you mail your order please be sure to:
+Email your order to TSU at: LIB.TSU@state.vt.us .
+Each time you email your order please be sure to:

 -author, title, publisher, date.